DeepComputing

 DeepComputing is a technology company based in Hong Kong that develops and sells RISC-V based hardware.
-Its flagship products are laptops, tablets and PC motherboards with various processors based on 64-bit RISC-V ISA.
+Its flagship products are laptops, tablets and PC motherboards with various processors based on the 64-bit RISC-V ISA.

 History

-DeepComputing is founded in 2022, at Sheung Wan, Hong Kong by Yuning Liang.
-Yuning got the idea of founding a RISC-V hardware company while working at Xcalibyte, a compiler software company founded by him back in 2018. after configuring an old MIPS to compile for RISC-V ISA instead and realizing there are not much hardware available in the market based on it especially for personal use.
-According to him, people were not developing software for RISC-V due to lack of hardware and hardware companies were not using RISC-V based chips due to the lack of software and OS support.
+DeepComputing was founded in 2022, at Sheung Wan, Hong Kong by Yuning Liang.
+Yuning got the idea of founding a RISC-V hardware company while working at Xcalibyte, a compiler software company founded by him back in 2018.
+After configuring an old MIPS to compile for RISC-V ISA instead and realizing there was not much hardware available in the market based on it especially for personal use.
+According to him, people were not developing software for RISC-V due to a lack of hardware, and hardware companies were not using RISC-V based chips due to the lack of software and OS support.
 He says he wanted to break this "cycle" by opening the first RISC-V based PC hardware company, thus becoming "number one" in the field.

 In May, launch of first RISC-V based laptop was rumored by Calista Redmond, former CEO of RISC-V International, with photos of prototypes being shipped to them.
 In July, DeepComputing together with Xcalibyte (a software company co-founded by Yuning) unveiled DC-ROMA, first commercially available laptop based on a RISC-V based microprocessor.
 A month later it was revealed that the SoC inside is an Alibaba TH1520.
-Later on SoC is changed to be StarFive JH7110.
+Later on the SoC was changed to the StarFive JH7110.
 It got released with OpenKylin or Debian Linux pre-installed.

 In June 2024, DeepComputing released another laptop named DC-ROMA II, claiming it to be the first RISC-V based laptop to run Ubuntu without any configuration.
-It was based on SpacemiT K1 SoC, an 8-core CPU running up to 2.0 GHz and, together with NPU, 2 TOPS of AI capability.
-In August, company announced the first ever RISC-V based tablet named DC ROMA PAD II, which was powered by the same K1 SoC.
+It was based on SpacemiT K1 SoC, an 8-core CPU running up to 2.0 GHz, and together with NPU, 2 TOPS of AI capability.
+In August, the company announced the first ever RISC-V based tablet named DC ROMA PAD II, which was powered by the same K1 SoC.
 It was priced around $149.

-In November 2024, DeepComputing announced DC-ROMA Mainboard for Framework Laptop 13, a highly modifiable laptop.
+In November 2024, DeepComputing announced the DC-ROMA Mainboard for the Framework Laptop 13, a highly modifiable laptop.
 The partnership was announced back in June by both companies.
 The motherboard includes a StarFive JH7110 SoC, and was made available for $199.

-In March 2025, DeepComputing announced DC-ROMA AI PC motherboard (initially called Mainboard II), for Framework Laptop 13 again.
-Its based on ESWIN's EIC7702X SoC that has AI capabilities up to 50 TOPS when NPU (Neural Processing Unit) is enabled.
+In March 2025, DeepComputing announced the DC-ROMA AI PC motherboard (initially called Mainboard II), for the Framework Laptop 13 again.
+It is based on ESWIN's EIC7702X SoC, that has AI capabilities up to 50 TOPS when the NPU (Neural Processing Unit) is enabled.
 Preorders started from $300, for orders to be effective by July of the same year.